 In this study, students explore various aspects of podcast production, including content creation, scriptwriting, interviewing techniques, audio editing, and distribution.
 Through hands-on activities and practical assignments, students gain valuable skills in storytelling, research, communication, and critical thinking.
 They also learn about different podcast formats, genres, and styles while analysing the impact of podcasts on society and popular culture.

 The podcast complementary study encourages students to express their creativity, collaborate with their peers, and develop a deeper understanding of effective communication in the digital age.How to Apply

-A multi-disciplinary tour of European culture that includes art, film, food, literature, languages, cultural politics, and how they interact.
-This is a great introduction to Cultural Studies, European Studies and languages courses at university as well as the opportunity to explore other cultures.
+A multi-disciplinary tour of European culture including art, film, food, literature, languages, cultural politics, and how they interact.
+This is a great introduction to Cultural Studies, European Studies and languages courses at university as well as an opportunity to explore other cultures.

-There are opportunities to attend exhibitions and/or films if the occasion presents.
-Students are also invited to contribute by sharing their personal interests and experiences to make it a flexible course that reflects the interests of the group.
+We can attend exhibitions and/or films if the occasion presents.
+If they wish, students can contribute to the programme to share their personal interests and experiences to make it a flexible course that reflects the interests of the group.